ZeroX-DG/coolmodal/docs/api.md

   tag: 'select',
   name: <string> (select's name, use for event callback),
   label: <string> (label for input, a replacement for the label tag),
-  options: <Array> (This property contains a list of object that indicate the options will be rendered in the select) }
+  options: <Array> (This property contains a list of object that indicate the options will be rendered in the select),
+  placeholder: <string> (a default option that's disabled and selected when open modal) }
 ```